project-chip/matter.js/packages/matter-node.js/README_NEW.md

 * Unique IDs vs endpoint id - idea: dev defined endpoint ids themselfs Or we urge him to always set unique unique serialnumbers or other unique ID
 * Check bridge and composed devices with tuya, smartthings and Alexa again; and test composed device with google
 * Return correct error in read/write when endpoint/cluster is unknown (in comparism to attributes)
+* Monitor subscriptions and remove/resubscribe them when the device did not answered withing maxInterval

 ## New versions of Device.ts and Controller.ts
 For now the original Device.ts and Controller.ts that are offered as the default "CLI tools" are still "untouched".